 - You need to have good physical fitness, and have to pass a medical examination which includes drug and alcohol tests.

-- You also have to pass a communications test.
+- You also have to pass some online tests.

 What Does it Take?